comp426-2022-fall/syllabus/tldr.md

 - Figure it out.

-### I thought the course was about something else entirely and I'm mad about it
+### I thought the course was about something else entirely and I'm mad about it!

 - Oh no...
 I don't care.
 - It's SUPER DUPER EASY to drop this class if you don't like it.